 Q. Is Williston Healthcare & Rehabilitation currently conducting tours and accepting move-ins?

-A. At this time, we are not conducting tours.
+A. At this time, we are conducting tours.
 If you would like to set up a phone appointment to discuss options for a new resident, please contact our Administrator.

 We are accepting move-ins at this time, unless we are advised to implement new move-in procedures by public health officials.